Best budget gravel bikes 2025: Gravel options that won't break the bank

-Budget gravel machines that are well-specced and offer solid performance for the price point
+The best budget gravel bikes are well-specced machines that offer solid performance for the price point

 Luckily for gravel riders on more modest budgets, technology from the best gravel bikes at the upper end of the pricing spectrum trickles down towards the best entry-level gravel bikes and all the ranges in between.
-There are cheap gravel bikes that may not stand up to the beating you want to give them, there are premium gravel bikes that most of us will only ever ride in our dreams, and then in between are the best budget gravel bikes, which hit a sweet spot between the two and offer the best value for money.
+The best budget gravel bikes hit a sweet spot between the two and offer the best value for money.
 That's what we're looking at here.
 Solid, well-equipped bikes, with durable components to handle a range of riding and serve as a platform to upgrade from.

-There are also bikes within this guide that are featured in our gravel bike group test and subsequent awards.
-After a thorough testing with the CN tech team, we have included our pick of the bunch from those bikes here too.
+There are bikes within this guide that were tested as part of our gravel bike group test.
+After thorough testing with the CN tech team, we have included our pick of the bunch from those bikes here too.

 Quick list